-Problem: What if I'm told that Model 5354 Cable Modem/Router isn't approved for my cable modem service?
+Problem: What if I'm told that Model 5360 Cable Modem/Router isn't approved for my cable modem service?

 Solution: This product has been certified by CableLabs[®], the cable service provider's primary test lab.
 However, some cable service providers have their own certification process.
-To see whether model 5354 is certified by your cable service provider, you should be able to check your service provider's Web site or to speak with someone from your service provider.
+To see whether model 5360 is certified by your cable service provider, you should be able to check your service provider's Web site or to speak with someone from your service provider.
+In the unlikely event that you are told that your Zoom modem is not approved by your cable modem service, please email us at cableOK@zoomtel.com or call us at (617)753-0963.